A canonical tree decomposition for order types, and some applications: Quasi-modules and the proof of Lemma

 An example of quasi-module is given on Figure~\ref{f:weakmod}.
 On the other hand, consider a chirotope $\chi$ on $X$ with exactly three extreme elements $\{a,b,c\}$.
 Each of $\{a,b\}$, $\{a,c\}$ and $\{b,c\}$ defines the same bipartition $\{X\setminus \{a,b,c\}, \emptyset\}$.
 Yet, the set $\{a,b,c\}$ is not a quasi-module as it fails the nontriviality condition.

 It will be useful to control the number of quasi-modules of macroscopic size of any given chirotope.

-\begin{lemma} For every $\eps>0$ and for every $n \ge 1$ such that $\eps n \ge 2$, every chirotope of size $n$ has at most $n^2/\eps^2$ quasi-modules of size at least $\eps\, n$. \end{lemma} \begin{proof} Fix a chirotope $\chi$ on a set $X$ of size $n$.
-We will use a double-counting argument based on an upper bound on the number of triples $(W,a,b)$, where $W$ is a quasi-module and $a \ne b$ are two points of $W$.
+\begin{lemma} For every $\eps>0$ and for every $n \ge 1$ such that $\eps n \ge 2$, every chirotope of size $n$ has at most $n^2/\eps$ quasi-modules of size at least $\eps\, n$. \end{lemma} \begin{proof} Fix a chirotope $\chi$ on a set $X$ of size $n$.
+We will use a double-counting argument based on an upper bound on the number of pairs $(W,a)$, where $W$ is a quasi-module and $a$ a point of $W$.

-To construct such triples, we start by choosing two points $a \ne b$ in $X$.
-We label the elements of $X\setminus \{a,b\}$ as $x_1$, $x_2$, \ldots, $x_{n-2}$ as follows.
-We start with the line $ab$ and rotate it in clockwise direction around $a$.
+To construct such triples, we start by choosing a point $a$ in $X$.
+We label the elements of $X\setminus \{a\}$ as $x_0$, $x_1$, \ldots, $x_{n-2}$ as follows.
+We choose $x_0 \ne a$ in an arbitrary way.
+Then we start with the line $ax_0$ and rotate it in clockwise direction around $a$.
 The $i$-th point encountered gets the label $x_i$.
-Note that we rotate the whole line (infinite in both directions) and not only a half-line: for example, $x_1$ can be on either side of the line $ab$.
+Note that we rotate the whole line (infinite in both directions) and not only a half-line: in particular, $x_1$ can be on either side of the line $ax_0$.
+An example is given on \Cref{fig:labelling_XseminusA}.
+The resulting labelling of $X\setminus \{a\}$ depends on the chosen point $x_0$ (namely, changing $x_0$ results in a cyclic shift of the labels).